clerk/docs/popular-guides/setup-your-application.md

 ![Sign in page with Facebook and Google providers](../.gitbook/assets/screely-1628678108916.png)

 The SSO process is smart enough to automatically convert a sign up flow of an already registered user into a sign in flow and vice versa.
-For more information on how to setup sign up and sign in flows using social providers, check our [detailed guide](social-login-oauth.md).
+For more information on how to set up sign up and sign in flows using social providers, check our [detailed guide](social-login-oauth.md).

 For each provider, Clerk is offering a shared profile that can be used for development.
 However, for security reasons, production instances **must** use a custom profile with its own credentials.